PongchanokWisut/Kokoabassplayer.github.io/README.md

-### #MakeoverMonday Project
+### REAL LIFE PROJECT

-I discovered that the more I try to do this project, The more I learn new things.
-That's because many people compete.
-And everyone is helping others as well, it's a great community, their work has really inspired me and I believe that practicing through this project will help me become a better Data Analyst.
+I do these projects to solve problems in my life or to find answers, and sometimes I share them with my fellow humans.
+And hope it will be useful to others.
+And of course, it's also a fun practice and application.

 - **HOW IS THAILAND COVID-19 VACCINATED COVERAGE?**